 Because here’s the thing: hedges are generally the workhorses of a garden: they can delineate a boundary, protect other brittler plants from wind damage, provide food and shelter for birds, define a view, enclose ‘garden-rooms’, frustrate the nosy neighbours…..They are often the unlovely craggy items that no one notices or thinks about until they’re not there, like shopping trolleys or Antiques Road Trip or U-bends.
 So that could be why Laura’s chosen to abuse her thoroughly useful though dull hedge of Lonicera nitida by turning it into an amusing dinosaur, while the rest of us ought to be thanking our hedges, both deciduous and evergreen, by trimming them now to keep them dense, and thus more able to do their jobs (sifting the wind, etc.) as well as looking neat through the winter.

-I’ll be giving more tips on how to go about autumn hedge-trimming in next week’s grow-how blog (you know the one, where you get proper gardening advice without the hindrance of the slightly demented ramblings from my two sisters).
-So I’ll be covering how to manage a beech hedge and when to tackle a Rosa rugosa boundary and proving that not all hedges are so dull that they need carving into dinosaurs.
+I’m giving more tips on how to go about late summer hedge-trimming in this week’s grow-how blog – you know the one, where you get proper gardening advice without the hindrance of the slightly demented ramblings from my two sisters.

 Ah at last – hedge trimming, a garden task that quite appeals to non-gardeners, my chance to shine.
 Never mind the dividing, propagating and other fiddly garden activities that have a high attrition rate in my hands, a pair of sheers and I’m back in the game.